 We use the latest engineering and technical know-how to design and build Kia cars – and we think you’ll appreciate this every time you get behind the wheel.
 In fact, we’re so proud of how we put our cars together that we offer one of the most comprehensive warranties around.

-The 7- year warranty applies to Kia cars bought from an authorised Kia dealer, and it is registered and normally used in the UK.
+The 7 – year warranty applies to your Kia car if it was originally bought from an authorised Kia dealer, and operated in accordance with the owner’s manual provided by Kia.
 You have statutory rights in relation to the goods against other parties and those rights are not affected by the guarantee.

 This document explains the terms & exclusions for three relevant separate warranties that apply to our current range of cars, as below: